Buckwheat: Upholstery filling

 Buckwheat hulls are used as filling for a variety of upholstered goods, including pillows.
 The hulls are durable and do not insulate or reflect heat as much as synthetic filling.
-They are sometimes marketed as an alternative natural filling to feathers for those with allergies.
-However, medical studies to measure the health effects of pillows manufactured with unprocessed and uncleaned hulls concluded that such buckwheat pillows do contain higher levels of a potential allergen that may trigger asthma in susceptible individuals than do new synthetic-filled pillows.
+They are sometimes marketed as an alternative natural filling to feathers for those allergic to feathers.
+However, medical studies to measure the health effects of pillows manufactured with unprocessed and uncleaned hulls concluded that such pillows contain higher levels of a potential allergen that may trigger asthma in susceptible individuals than do synthetic-filled pillows.